nbremer/olympicfeathers/data/README.md

 Using the events from 2012 and a very useful [site from the Olympics](https://www.olympic.org/news/discover-the-changes-in-the-sports-programme-for-rio) that outlined the differences between the 2012 and 2016 Olympics I could prepare a file for 2016.
 That way I could take all of the eventual medals into account, even though for 2016 I didn't know who won them.
 I then started filling in the 2016 winners at the start of each day.

 ####Medal value
 Although most events are contested by one gender, there are a few events in which both can compete.
 This can either happen as a couple/team, in tennis doubles for example.
-But in dressage the individual events there is one winner, but this can be a mon or a women.
+But in dressage the individual events there is one winner, but this can be a man or a women.
 In this last instance I assigned the medal to the winning gender.
 However in the double instances that wasn't an option.
 I therefore split the medal in half and counted a half towards each gender.

 ##Visualization data preparation